Jademagnin/RayTracer/README.md

 # Raytracer
 The Raytracer project is a collaborative effort aiming to create a ray tracing engine using modern programming techniques.
 The project focuses on implementing various features such as different materials, lighting models, and geometries.
-This project was carried out by jade.magnin@epitech.eu nathanael.moehn@epitech.eu fahad.raja-muhammad@epitech.eu and nicolas.ferreira-andre@epitech.eu.
+This project was carried out by jade.magnin@epitech.eu and nathanael.moehn@epitech.eu.

 ## Engine Features
 The ray tracing engine supports various features:

 Different geometries: The engine can render different geometric shapes : sphere, plane, cone and cylinder.
 Materials: The engine supports different materials, each with its own light reflection characteristics like Lambertian, Dielectric or Metal.
-Texture : The shapes supports different textures like chessboard, image or noise.
+Texture : The shapes support different textures like chessboard, image or noise.
 Lighting: The engine supports different lighting models, including diffuse lighting or directional.
 Image rendering: The engine renders the scene into an image with a specified width and height.
 See image_width and image_height in Camera.